Komagataella: Disadvantage

-As some proteins require chaperonin for proper folding, Pichia is unable to produce a number of proteins, since P. pastoris does not contain the appropriate chaperones.
+As some proteins require chaperonin for proper folding, Komagataella is unable to produce a number of proteins, since it does not contain the appropriate chaperones.
 The technologies of introducing genes of mammalian chaperonins into the yeast genome and overexpressing existing chaperonins still require improvement.

 Comparison with other expression systems

 In standard molecular biology research, the bacterium Escherichia coli is the most frequently used organism for expression system, to produce heterologous proteins, due to its features of fast growth rate, high protein production rate, as well as undemanding growth conditions.
-Protein production in E. coli is usually faster than that in P. pastoris, with reasons: Competent E. coli cells can be stored frozen, and thawed before use, whereas Pichia cells have to be produced immediately before use.
-Expression yields in Pichia vary between different clones, so that a large number of clones has to be screened for protein production, to find the best producer.
-The biggest advantage of Pichia over E. coli is that Pichia is capable of forming disulfide bonds and glycosylations in proteins, but E. coli cannot.
+Protein production in E. coli is usually faster than that in Komagataella, with reasons: Competent E. coli cells can be stored frozen, and thawed before use, whereas Komagataella cells have to be produced immediately before use.
+Expression yields in Komagataella vary between different clones, so that a large number of clones has to be screened for protein production, to find the best producer.
+The biggest advantage of Komagataella over E. coli is that Komagataella is capable of forming disulfide bonds and glycosylations in proteins, but E. coli cannot.
 E. coli might produce a misfolded protein when disulfides are included in final product, leading to inactive or insoluble forms of proteins.

-The well-studied Saccharomyces cerevisiae is also used as an expression system with similar advantages over E. coli as Pichia.
-However Pichia has two main advantages over S. cerevisiae in laboratory and industrial settings:
+The well-studied Saccharomyces cerevisiae is also used as an expression system with similar advantages over E. coli as Komagataella.
+However Komagataella has two main advantages over S. cerevisiae in laboratory and industrial settings: